cforler/DoNotGetHit/README.md

 # Don't get Hit

-This is a simple swing based game.
 The ultimate goal of this game is stated clearly in it's name: **Don't get Hit** by an asteroid at all cost.

 ![Schreenshot](screenshot.png)